 - a sitting service

 - meal preparation

 - · help with getting in and out of bed, washing and bathing, toileting, dressing, eating

 - laundry and housework

 - shopping

 - escorting (e.g. for pensions and appointments)

-- · administration of medication
+- administration of medication

-- · monitoring of progress and recovery
+- monitoring of progress and recovery

-The home is also a meeting place for an over-50s club, currently meeting monthly every fourth Monday for lunch.
-Presently there is one volunteer that visits the house on a weekly basis, chatting to each resident in turn.
-Two other volunteers visit sporadically.
+The home is also a meeting place for an over-50s club, typically meeting monthly every fourth Monday for lunch.
+During the year there was one volunteer visit the house on a weekly basis, chatting to each resident in turn.
+Two other volunteers visited sporadically.